vs79284/music-metadata-service/README.md

-# Case Study - Price service
+# Assignment - music-metadata-service

 ## Description

-The '**Priceservice**' provides a REST interface for the users to fetch prices for the requested accommodation.
+The '**music-metadata-service**' provides a REST interface for the users to perform below behavior on the album. is a simple and scalable design which includes domain modeling, core service design, and behavior implementation.
-The application uses recent files shared by the partners with real prices in EUR currency to fetch the price list.
+This application uses HashMap as in-memory storage to store the album and tracks details.

 ## Table of Contents